complete-dope/codex/content/posts/Statistics.md

 Take it like this : we flipped a fair coin 100 times and it gives heads 90 times and tails 10 times so the likelihood the coin is fair is quite low

+### Likelihood maximisation
-When we say maximise the likelihood … we mean to say, we want the best parameters that are accurately predicting the data
+`When we say maximise the likelihood … we mean to say, we want the best parameters that are accurately predicting the data`

 Probability goes from model to data (What data do we expect given this model?)
 Likelihood goes from data to model (What model best explains this data?)